-Students are issued approximately \$250 worth of textbooks for their individual use at the beginning of the year.
-Each assigned textbook has a serial number, which is recorded by the teacher.
-The student is to write his/her name in the space provided in the front of the book.
+Most classes use a classroom set of texts and teachers may check out individual texts on an "as needed" basis.
+Each assigned textbook is barcoded, will be scanned and checked out in the child's name.
 Students are strongly discouraged from "loaning" or "sharing" books with others.
 If the book is lost or damaged, the student who was assigned the book is responsible for replacement or repair costs.